nalepae/csv-plot/README.md

 # CSV Plot: easy and powerful plotting tool for CSV files

 ## What is it?
-**CSV Plot** is a tool to simply plot any CSV file, of any size, without never getting out of memory errors.
+**CSV Plot** is a tool to easily plot any CSV file, of any size, without never getting out of memory errors.
 (Only data which is displayed on the screen is loaded into memory.)

 It works with user friendly YAML configuration files, to let you choose the layout, colors, units, legends...